Release date: July 8, 2013

 See above at 47:45 for more about John Dillenberger.

-Robert Jenson (born 1930) is a Lutheran systematic theologian.
+Robert Jenson (b.1930) is a Lutheran systematic theologian.
 He is Professor Emeritus of Religion at St. Olaf College in Northfield, MN, and professor of religion at the Center for Theological Inquiry at Princeton Theological Seminary.
 He has been active in the field of ecumenical theology (that is, concerning the beliefs and practices of different Christian denominations).
 Read an article in which Jenson discusses his thoughts on the "loss of narrative" in contemporary Christianity.

 06:15